Select Page

 (Semester 1 or 2)

 This course studies the behavior of individual firms and households within specific markets, like health care, the automotive industry, and retailing.
 It covers such economic concepts as scarcity, opportunity cost, supply and demand, elasticity, price, and economic efficiency.
-Focused on the interactions within different markets, the course examines both competitive and non-competitive structures and explores the consequences of market failures.
+Focused on the interactions within different markets, the course examines competitive and non-competitive structures and explores the consequences of market failures.
 As we explore how markets operate, we will pay particular attention to a company’s costs, labor markets, capital markets, and government regulation.
 (This course will prepare students for both Macroeconomics and Behavioral Economics.
-Students may not take this course if they have taken, or are planning to take Calculus and Applied Economics.)
+Students may not take this course if they have taken or are planning to take Calculus and Applied Economics.)

 Macroeconomics: The Federal Government and the National Economy